mjfard/IocSpy/README.md

 # IocSpy
 An integration of IoC containers and a spying framework with fluent API

+this tool genenerates spies, IocConfig and TestIocConfig for you.

 Example of Spy setup for a test:

         public override void SpySetUp()